lchski/pcis-analysis/README.md

 - Org chart?
 How flat (or not) are different organizations?
 - How do some of these questions break down geographically?
 How much potential for advancement (higher salaries) exist in the regions, versus the NCR?

+NB: For most, probably best to focus on "Occupied" positions only—as many "Vacant" positions may just be placeholders.
+(Would be good to surface some of the dynamics of classification etc that cause this.)

 ## Source ATI requests

 ### A-2022-00110